 Haden's childhood was musical.
 His family was a self-contained country & western act along the lines of the more famous Carter Family, with whom they were friends.
-They played revival meetings and county fairs in the midwest and, in the late '30s, had their own radio show that was broadcast twice daily from a 50,000-watt station in Shenandoah, Iowa (Haden's birthplace).
+They played revival meetings and county fairs in the Midwest and, in the late '30s, had their own radio show that was broadcast twice daily from a 50,000-watt station in Shenandoah, Iowa (Haden's birthplace).
 Haden debuted on the family program at the tender age of 22 months, after his mother noticed him humming along to her lullabies.
-The family moved to Springfield, MO, and began a show there.
+The family later moved to Springfield, Missouri, and began a show there.
 Haden sang with the family group until contracting polio at the age of 15.
 The disease weakened the nerves in his face and throat, thereby ending his singing career.
 In 1955, Haden played bass on a network television show produced in Springfield, hosted by the popular country singer Red Foley.
 Haden moved to Los Angeles and by 1957 had begun playing jazz with pianists Elmo Hope and Hampton Hawes and saxophonist Art Pepper.

 Beginning in 1957, he began an extended engagement with pianist Paul Bley at the Hillcrest Club.
 It was around then that Haden heard Coleman play for the first time, when the saxophonist sat in with Gerry Mulligan's band in another L.A. nightclub.
 Coleman was quickly dismissed from the bandstand, but Haden was impressed.
 They met and developed a friendship and musical partnership, which led to Coleman and trumpeter Don Cherry joining Bley's Hillcrest group in 1958.
 In 1959, Haden moved with Coleman to New York; that year, Coleman's group with Haden, Cherry, and drummer Billy Higgins played a celebrated engagement at the Five Spot, and began recording a series of influential albums, including The Shape of Jazz to Come and Change of the Century.
 In addition to his work with Coleman, the '60s saw Haden play with pianist Denny Zeitlin, saxophonist Archie Shepp, and trombonist Roswell Rudd.
 He formed his own big band, the Liberation Music Orchestra, which championed leftist causes.
 The band made a celebrated eponymously titled album in 1969 for Impulse!

 In 2000, Haden reunited with Coleman for a performance at the Bell Atlantic Jazz Festival in New York City.
-Throughout the 2000s, Haden remained prolific, working with Gonzalo Rubalcaba on Nocturne and Egberto Gismonti on In Montreal in 2001; collaborating with Brad Mehldau, Michael Brecker and Brian Blade on the following year's American Dreams and John Taylor on 2004's Nightfall.
+Throughout the 2000s, Haden remained prolific, working with Gonzalo Rubalcaba on Nocturne and Egberto Gismonti on In Montreal in 2001; collaborating with Brad Mehldau, Michael Brecker, and Brian Blade on the following year's American Dreams, and John Taylor on 2004's Nightfall.
 That year, Haden returned to Montreal for the Joe Henderson tribute The Montreal Tapes with Henderson and Joe Foster and teamed up with Rubalcaba again for Land of the Sun.
-The Liberation Orchestra reunited for 2005's Not in Our Name, which was arranged and conducted by Carla Bley, and Haden celebrated his 70th birthday with Heartplay, a date with guitarist Antonio Forcione.
-Helium Tears, a 1988 session with Jerry Granelli, Robben Ford and Ralph Towner, was released in 2006.
+The Liberation Music Orchestra reunited for 2005's Not in Our Name, which was arranged and conducted by Carla Bley, and Haden celebrated his 70th birthday with Heartplay, a date with guitarist Antonio Forcione.
+Helium Tears, a 1988 session with Jerry Granelli, Robben Ford, and Ralph Towner, was released in 2006.
 In 2008, Haden revisited his country roots with the Decca album Family and Friends: Rambling Boy.
 Late that year, the album's "Is That America (Katrina 2005)" earned a Grammy nomination for Best Country Instrumental Performance.
-In 2009, Haden was showcased on pianist Laurence Hobgood's When the Heart Dances which also featured vocalist Kurt Elling.
+In 2009, Haden was showcased on pianist Laurence Hobgood's When the Heart Dances, which also featured vocalist Kurt Elling.